rsgmon/tdAmeritrade/README.md

 ## Introduction
 Welcome.
 The purpose of this repository it to provide a library of functions, classes, and modules to help you more to quickly develop applications that consume tdAmeritrade's API.

-This readme will explain some background the tdAmeritrade's API, and then the design and use of this repository.
+This readme will explain some background and experience with tdAmeritrade's API, and then the background and use of this project.

 ## Background
 ### TDAmeritrade API
-Obviously the best place to learn about the TDAmeritrade API is at the [TDAmeritrade Developer Site](https://developer.tdameritrade.com/).
-Basically there are two types applications which the site documents.
+The best place to learn about the TDAmeritrade API is at the [TDAmeritrade Developer Site](https://developer.tdameritrade.com/).

+#### Our experience
+The [TDAmeritrade Developer Site](https://developer.tdameritrade.com/) documents two application types.

 The first type is your own local application.
-So for example you just want to pull data and analyze it.
-In [Simple Auth for Local Apps](https://developer.tdameritrade.com/content/simple-auth-local-apps) it walks you through how to get your first access key.
-Once you have gone through those steps you'll have an access key and a refresh key.
-Be sure to save the refresh key in a secure place.
-Then you can repeatedly get access keys when needed.
+So for example you want to options data.
+Follow [Simple Auth for Local Apps](https://developer.tdameritrade.com/content/simple-auth-local-apps) to get your first access key.
+Once completed, you'll have an access key and a refresh key.
+Save the refresh key in a secure place.
+Then you can repeatedly get access keys using the refesh key.

-The second type is where you are running a server for either your own or someone else's use.
+The second application type is where you are running a server for either your own or someone else's use.
 Depending on the use you may need to get approval from TD.

 ### tdAmeritrade Library (this project)
 Initially this library was built for the first reason: we wanted to pull and analyze data from TD.
 So **currently** this library makes one assumption.